+RSV descends on us every year as the weather cools.
 RSV is so common that nearly all U.S. children become infected with it by the time they are 2.
-The respiratory syncytial virus infection starts out like a typical cold that involves a runny nose and a cough that eventually goes away.
+The infection starts out like a typical cold that involves a runny nose and a cough that eventually goes away.

 But nearly 75,000 to 125,000 children have worsened symptoms and end up hospitalized each year.